Geometric Prior Based Deep Human Point Cloud Geometry Compression: Methodology

 \subsection{Decoding}

-The total bitstream is comprised of three components, including parameters, coordinates, and residual features.
-The parameters are utilized to generate a variant point cloud, from which features are extracted and residual features are added to reconstruct the original geometry of the input.
-Specifically, the parameters are first decoded to manipulate the template mesh, which is accessible in both the encoding and decoding processes as shown in Fig.~\ref{fig:framework}.
-Subsequently, a reconstructed aligned mesh serves as the input for the mesh-to-point-cloud conversion, producing an aligned point cloud.
-This is followed by a feature extraction module that captures multiscale high-level embeddings.
-These predicted features of the aligned point cloud are warped onto a decoded set of coordinates corresponding to skeleton points of a source point cloud.
-Meanwhile, residual features are decoded from the bitstream and added to the previously obtained warped features, resulting in the recovered features of the source point cloud.
-These features are subsequently propagated to upscale the points close to the source point cloud.
+The total bitstream comprises three components: geometric prior parameters, coordinates, and residual features.
+As illustrated in Fig.~\ref{fig:framework}, we reconstruct the original input geometry by generating an aligned point cloud, extracting features, and integrating residual features.
+Specifically, the parameters are first decoded to manipulate the template mesh available in both encoding and decoding.
+From the decoded parameters, an aligned mesh reconstructs and subsequently converts to an aligned point cloud.
+A feature extraction module then captures multiscale high-level embeddings from this aligned point cloud.
+We warp these extracted features onto the decoded downscaled coordinates of the source point cloud.
+Concurrently, we decode residual features from the bitstream and integrate them with the warped features to recover the source point cloud features.
+These features are subsequently propagated to upscale points approximating the source point cloud.

-The feature propagation module mainly employs a transposed convolution layer with a two-stride in each upsampling block, as depicted in Fig.~\ref{fig:module}(c), to upscale the input coordinate set while retaining its sparsity pattern.
-The outcome of transposed convolution is demonstrated in the intermediate layer shown in Fig.~\ref{fig:conv}(b), where light green grids represent dilated points absent in the input and dark green grids correspond to inherent coordinates of the input.
-The transposed convolution layer may generate overlapping regions, as portrayed by point C belonging to both the generated regions of points A and B. To remove dispensable points and sustain information fidelity, an additional convolution layer and a pruning layer are attached after the VRN~\cite{brock2016generative} in each upsampling block.
-The convolution layer determines the probability of a point being occupied, while the pruning layer eliminates points with low occupancy probability and preserves only the top K points.
-Here, K corresponds to the number of points in the input.
-Furthermore, hierarchical skip connections are introduced during training to allow upsampled points to retrieve fine-grained details of the source point cloud with the aid of multiscale features from the feature extractor.
+The feature propagation module incorporates a transposed convolution layer with a stride of two in each upsampling block, as depicted in Fig.~\ref{fig:module}(c).
+This process allows for the upscaling of points while simultaneously preserving the sparsity pattern.
+As illustrated in Fig.~\ref{fig:upsampling}, transposed convolutions may generate excess points, such that an extra convolution layer and a pruning layer are appended after VRN~\cite{brock2016generative}.
+The convolution layer computes occupancy probabilities, while the pruning layer removes points with low probability, retaining the top $K$ inputs.
+Here, $K$ equals the number of points in each scale.
+Furthermore, we introduce hierarchical skip connections between the feature extraction and propagation modules during training.
+These connections provide multi-scale ground truth to learn efficient pruning in each upsampling block, effectively preserving information fidelity.
+The skip connections are removed during inference.